 Additionally, Kelly worked for New Jersey Governor Christopher J. Christie, where she developed and maintained the Governor’s relationship with state elected officials and influential community leaders.
 Kelly played a key role in planning, managing, and executing hundreds of successful town hall meetings across the state.
 These events served as the Governor’s flagship grassroots outreach where he was able to interact with thousands of constituents.

 Kelly is a New Jersey native.
-She holds a Bachelor’s degree from Rutgers University and is pursuing a Master’s in Strategic Communications from American University.
+She holds a Master’s in Strategic Communications from American University and a Bachelor’s degree from Rutgers University.
 Kelly loves the beach and football, especially the New York Giants.
 She is holding out hope that Rutgers Football will someday become relevant in the Big Ten.

 Brian Parks is a top grassroots advocacy professional, responsible for leading advocacy campaigns and working to identify and empower key activists throughout the country on behalf of Locust Street Group clients.